Most Recent Online Update: 14 March 2019

 Fig.5 Pushrod Tubes

-Later, 71-1283 became available in Viton, and that is definitively the way to go.
-Bonnie uses Viton 71-1283 o-rings top and bottom and, generally speaking, leakage is not a problem.
+Later, the 71-1283 o-ring became available in Viton, and Viton is the only way to go.
+On Bonnie I use 71-1283 o-rings in Viton top and bottom and they have never leaked appreciably.
+(Knock on wood).

 |#7 ('69)||'70 USA||'71 USA|